-- Ask your doctor or nurse questions
+- Ask your health care provider questions

 - Learn more about your diabetes and what you can do to keep your blood sugar in your target range